-GEOG4300/6300: Data Science in Geography (Instructor @ U of Georgia, 2013-17)Syllabus All geography graduate students are required to take this course, which covers basic elements of descriptive and inferential statistics, ranging from measures of central tendency through multivariate regression.
+GEOG4300/6300: Data Science in Geography (Instructor @ U of Georgia, 2013-20) All geography graduate students are required to take this course, which covers basic elements of descriptive and inferential statistics, ranging from measures of central tendency through multivariate regression.
 This course also introduces students to the fundamentals of spatial statistics, such as measures of spatial clustering/autocorrelation and spatial regression.
-Students completed five labs, two exams, and a final project that asked them to apply techniques learned in class to their field of interest.
+Students completed seven labs and a final take-home project.

 GEOG 3371W: Cities, Citizens, and Communities (Instructor @ U of Minnesota, Summer 2012) Syllabus | Evaluation summary This writing intensive upper level course focused on three major themes: the right to the city and public space, the definition of health and resilience in urban planning, and the role of GIS in locating and defining inequality.
 Students read a variety of academic pieces from authors including David Harvey, Laura Pulido, Sharon Zukin, Gill Valentine, Alan Latham and Sarah Elwood.
 They wrote two short papers and a ten page research paper.
 In-class activities included qualitative fieldwork and analysis of census data through online GIS software.